-The World Bank poverty measure is an example of one dimensional poverty line.
+The World Bank poverty measure is an example of a one-dimensional poverty line.
 Such lines are used widely due to their simplicity.
-It gives clear headcount and presents a black and white picture: you are either poor or you are not poor.
-However, such one dimensional poverty lines tell nothing about “how far below” or “inequality among the poor” or ”nature of deprivations” the poor are facing.
-All they tell you is whether someone is poor or not, based on an expert created benchmark.
+It gives a clear headcount and presents a black-and-white picture: You are either poor or not poor.
+However, such one-dimensional poverty lines tell nothing about “how far below”, “inequality among the poor” or ”nature of deprivations” the poor are facing.
+All they tell you is whether someone is poor or not, based on an expert-created benchmark.

-The problem with seeing poverty through such one dimensional lens is that it leaves economic growth as the only option to remove poverty.
-Moreover, it fails to consider the ground realities of poverty: the poor also lack skills to earn sufficient money, they are denied credit by the banks, they have no access to quality education and healthcare facilities, and face social discrimination and political marginalization.
+The problem with seeing poverty through such one-dimensional lens is that it leaves economic growth as the only option to remove poverty.
+Moreover, it fails to consider the ground realities of poverty: the poor also lack the skills to earn sufficient money, the banks deny them credit, they have no access to quality education and healthcare facilities, and they face social discrimination and political marginalization.
 It is rather naive to expect that just because the economy is doing well, they will suddenly start having good income and cease to be ‘poor’.

 Economic expansion (GDP growth) as the standard cure for the disease called poverty has proven highly ineffective.
-Experience of past 3 decades tells us that economic growth through free market economy can’t eliminate poverty.
+The experience of the past three decades tells us that economic growth through a free market economy can’t eliminate poverty.
 On the contrary, it concentrates more wealth in the hands of those who are already rich.
-The capital market economy mainly works for the rich and they keep getting richer.
+The capital market economy mainly works for the rich, and they keep getting richer.